molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 2:20:32:</span> <span class="transcript-note">[reading the chat.
 Full question in chat was from "Frustrated Customer": "What is the point of this call???
 What are you hoping to achieve here???"]</span> "the point of this call..."
 The point of this call was actually to get Chad to come online to talk to me in a minute(?) but I haven't seen Chad.
 Anybody seen Chad?
 I haven't seen Chad.
 Who even knows Chad.
 But Steven bolted.

-<span class="transcript-speaker">HF, 2:20:49:</span> Yeah, you know, the way they treated Chad is really kind of awful you know?
+<span class="transcript-speaker">High Fidelity, 2:20:49:</span> Yeah, you know, the way they treated Chad is really kind of awful you know?
 [They took pictures of the inside of his house](https://twitter.com/chadloder/status/1440183790668709894), [they filed a false restraining order against him](https://twitter.com/chadloder/status/1433956895652417536?lang=en), and then they put his address up on the Internet for everyone to know!
 Where he and his <i>child</i>... <span class="transcript-note">[Monster mutes everyone]</span>

 <span class="transcript-speaker">Monster:</span> <span class="transcript-note">[muted, but speaking]</span>